DigitalGlobe/gbdxtools/README.rst

     bumpversion ( major | minor | patch )
     git push --tags

-Don't forget to upload to pypi.
+Don't forget to update the changelog and upload to pypi.

 **Contributing**